contact us

 Jordan Enzinger - cello

 With a versatile background in solo, chamber, and orchestral music, Dr. Jordan Enzinger is a dynamic performing cellist in the New Jersey, New York City, and Philadelphia areas.
 He regularly performs in the area’s finest venues such as Carnegie Hall, Lincoln Center, and the Kimmel Center.
-Dr. Enzinger is a member of the cello section of the American Symphony Orchestra, and has performed with the Orchestra of St. Luke’s, New Jersey Symphony, Princeton Symphony, Princeton Festival Orchestra, and the New Brunswick Chamber Orchestra.
-Aside from Dr. Enzinger’s performing career, he is in demand as an avid teacher.
-He currently serves as cello faculty at two music schools in New Jersey: at Seton Hall University in South Orange, instructing music majors and non-majors, and at the Princeton String Academy.
-Dr. Enzinger is a certified cello instructor with the Suzuki Association of the Americas, and maintains his private cello studio in East Brunswick.
-He also serves as chamber music faculty at the American String Teachers Association (ASTA) Chamber Music Institute, and as an academic he is a guest lecturer for collegiate music classes at Rutgers.
-Dr. Enzinger’s students have performed in Carnegie Hall, won numerous competitions, and have received collegiate music scholarships.
+Dr. Enzinger is a member of the cello section of the American Symphony Orchestra, and has performed with numerous ensembles in the area, some of which include the Orchestra of St. Luke’s, New Jersey Symphony, Princeton Symphony, Princeton Festival Orchestra, and the New Brunswick Chamber Orchestra.

-Giuseppe Fusco - artistic director
+Giuseppe Fusco - artist director

-Chris Badami - sound technician
+Chris Badami - audio engineer

 Chris Badami is a Grammy-nominated producer/engineer/mixer and drummer with over 25 years experience in the industry.
 He is the owner and Chief Producer / Engineer at Portrait Recording Studios, in Pompton Plains, NJ where he works with artists in all genres of music.
 A musician himself, through his work both performing and, in the studio, Badami has earned 4 RIAA certified gold records, numerous Grammy considerations as well as #1 and top 10 slots on various billboard charts throughout the world.
 Heading into 2024, Badami's work producing, engineering, mixing, mastering and performing has earned over 230,000,000 streams across all major platforms worldwide. www.portraitrecordingstudios.com www.chrisbadami.com